What is batten space ventilation and why is it required?

 Batten space ventilation to cold pitched roofs with HR underlay

-Batten space ventilation to warm pitched roofs (Insulation along the rafter pitch) with HR underlay
+Batten space ventilation to warm pitched roofs (insulation along the rafter pitch) with HR underlay

 In warm roofs (with insulation along the rafter pitch) with an HR underlay, whatever form of external covering or ceiling is provided, there is a risk of interstitial condensation forming on the underside of the HR underlay; to avoid that risk, an AVCL should be provided on the warm side of the insulation, and ventilated voids should be formed between the underside of the underlay and the insulation.